Idiom of the day :- To save his/her life

 Usage, examples and definition of the Idiom :-

-Idiom of the day :- Rest on one’s laurels
+Idiom of the day :- Ahead of one’s time

 Usage, examples and definition of the Idiom :-